-The quartet’s dark flavoured, synthesized fusion has gained a loyal, enthusiastic audience with headline shows all over the world as well as a prestigious support slot with NINE INCH NAILS and invitations to open for DEPECHE MODE being indicators of their cult popularity.
+The quartet’s dark flavoured, synthesized fusion has gained a loyal, enthusiastic audience with headline shows all over the world.
+A prestigious support slot with NINE INCH NAILS and invitations to open for DEPECHE MODE being indicators of their cult popularity.

 Their five albums have varied from the classic synthpop of ‘604’ (2000), the edgier sonics of ‘Light & Magic’ (2002) and the great bleep forward of ‘Witching Hour’ (2005) to the rockier overtones of ‘Velocifero’ (2008) and the dreamy soundscapes of ‘Gravity The Seducer’ (2011).